Top of the page

 Individuals with MEN1-associated PHPT will have elevated parathyroid hormone (PTH) and calcium levels in the blood.
 The clinical manifestations of PHPT are mainly the result of hypercalcemia.
 Mild hypercalcemia may go undetected and have few or no symptoms.
 More severe hypercalcemia can result in the following:

-Duodenopancreatic NETs are the second most common endocrine manifestation in MEN1, occurring in 30% to 80% of patients by age 40 years.[2,9] A study has shown that the incidence may be as great as twofold higher in young patients (aged 20–40 years) with pathogenic variants in exon 2 of MEN1.
+Duodenopancreatic NETs are the second most common endocrine manifestation in MEN1, occurring in 30% to 80% of patients by age 40 years.[2,7] A study has shown that the incidence may be as great as twofold higher in young patients (aged 20–40 y) with pathogenic variants in exon 2 of MEN1.
 These individuals are also more likely to have more aggressive disease and distant metastases.
+Furthermore, duodenopancreatic NETs are associated with early mortality even after surgical resection.

 Duodenopancreatic NETs seen in MEN1 include the following:

-Gastrinomas represent 50% of the gastrointestinal NETs in MEN1 and are the major cause of morbidity and mortality in MEN1 patients.[2,15] Gastrinomas are usually multicentric, with small (<0.5 cm) foci throughout the duodenum.
-Most result in peptic ulcer disease (Zollinger-Ellison syndrome), and half are malignant at the time of diagnosis.[15,23,24]
+Gastrinomas represent 50% of the gastrointestinal NETs in MEN1 and are the major cause of morbidity and mortality in MEN1 patients.[2,13] Gastrinomas are usually multicentric, with small (<0.5 cm) foci throughout the duodenum.
+Most result in peptic ulcer disease (Zollinger-Ellison syndrome), and half are malignant at the time of diagnosis.[13,21,22]

 Other MEN1-Associated Tumors